Methodios Anthrakites: Life

 Anthrakites also began to introduce spoken language into his teaching.
 This contrasted with the view in Constantinople.
 The elders of the church felt Greek tradition lies in the complex Ancient Greek language.
-He used unconventional teaching methods.
-The church became very suspicious of his teaching methods.
+He used unconventional teaching methods of which the church became very suspicious.
 Just as Galileo and Descartes tried to break barriers.
 Anthrakites also suffered the same fate as his contemporaries.
-He was eventually involved in the Methodios Affair.
-As Galileo faced the inquisition for Heliocentrism.
+He was eventually involved in the Methodios affair as Galileo faced the inquisition for Heliocentrism.
 Anthrakites faced a similar fate for teaching it.

 His teachings were regarded as unusual and gave rise to suspicion in church circles they began questioning his teaching methods at the school.
 Anthrakites resigned from the Ierospoudasterion in 1718 and moved to Siatista, then to Macedonia, where he taught for another two years.
 He was associated with a powerful wealthy community but they could not help him against the slander.
 He returned to Kastoria and in 1723 appeared before the bishop of Achris Ioasaph to defend his Christian faith.
 After that journey, he moved back to Ioannina where he became director of the Gioumeios.
-Anthrakites was suspended (“unfrocked”) from the Church.
+Anthrakites was suspended ("unfrocked") from the Church.
 Scholars from Ioannina protested the decision to the bishop of Nikopolis Paisios.

 On 23 August 1723, the Patriarchate of Constantinople Jeremias III formally accused him of heresy as a follower of Spanish mystic Miguel de Molinos and Quietism and issued a condemnation of his teachings.
 While he was in Constantinople he hid in the basement for months refusing to burn his notes and books.
 It was the most difficult period in his life.
 His books reflected his thoughts on geometry, logic, physics, euclidean arithmetic, and philosophy.
 He was accused of a satanic conspiracy.
 He eventually burned his books in the courtyard.

 Anthrakites was restored as a teacher but he was only allowed to follow Korydalism.
-The incident like the condemnation of Quietism by Pope Innocent XI and the Galileo affair is termed the Methodios Affair.
-The Methodios Affair led Greece into the Modern Greek Enlightenment.
+The incident like the condemnation of Quietism by Pope Innocent XI and the Galileo affair is termed the Methodios affair.
+The Methodios affair led Greece into the Modern Greek Enlightenment.
 From 1725 he became director of the Epiphaneios School in Ioannina, probably until his death in 1736.
 Some of his students became very important within the Greek community and used his teaching methods and theories.
 Eugenios Voulgaris his student eventually taught at the Maroutsaia School from 1742 to 1746.
 He taught the physics and mathematics of Gottfried Wilhelm Leibniz and Isaac Newton.
 He also explored the philosophers John Locke, and Thomas Hobbes.
 Eventually, the church began to persecute Eugenios Voulgaris and he went to another institution.
 He did not receive the same harsh persecution as Methodios.